 At www.nli.ie, the National Library of Ireland.
 Its Collection List 60: Occult Papers of W B Yeats, Mss 34,270 and 36,273-36,285.
 Ms 36, 274/11.
 Other charts in the group are those of the spiritualist William Stainton Moses; and GD member Edmund Hunter and both his sons - Edmund had married Yeats’ friend, GD member Dorothea Butler.

 ANY OTHER ESOTERIC INTERESTS?

-Alfred had applied to join the TS in November 1891.† At that time, all applicants had to have two sponsors who were already members.† Alfredís sponsors were impeccable, making his acceptability a foregone conclusion.† They were Walter Richard Old (later known as Walter Gorn Old) and G R S Mead, two members of the very select inner circle that Helena Petrovna Blavatsky formed around herself when she took up residence in London in 1887.
+Alfred’s official application to join the TS is dated November 1891.
+At that time, all applicants had to have references - two sponsors who were already members.
+Alfred’s references were impeccable, making his acceptability a foregone conclusion; they also indicate that he’d been a TS member for much longer than his application date suggests – in its early years in the 1880s the TS wasn’t very good at keeping membership records!
+Alfred’s sponsors were Walter Richard Old (later known as Walter Gorn Old) and G R S Mead, two members of the very select inner circle that Helena Petrovna Blavatsky formed around herself when she took up residence in London in 1887.